PelionIoT/pelion-bridge-container-iothub/README.md

     - password: "admin" (no quotes)

-Enter each of IoTHub name, SAS Token, and Pelion API Token
+Enter each : IoTHub "iothubown" connection string, and the Pelion API Token

     - Please press "SAVE" after *each* is entered...

-    - After all 3 are entered and saved, press "RESTART"
+    - After both are entered and saved, press "RESTART"

 Your Pelion bridge should now be configured and operational.

 Bridge source (Apache 2.0 licensed - Enjoy!): https://github.com/ARMmbed/pelion-bridge.git

-Copyright 2017.
+Copyright 2018.
 ARM Ltd. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.